HohnerJulian/ResearchTikPy/README.md

 <a name="get_users_query"></a>
 ### Function: **get_videos_query**

 Fetches video information using a custom query in a more flexible way (e.g. combining usernames, hashtags and other conditions) than the specialized features that follow beneath.
 See [TikTok's guide](https://developers.tiktok.com/doc/about-research-api/) for possible parameters.
+If you only want to collect data on users use [Fetch user infos](#get_users_info) instead.

 ```bash
 videos_df = rtk.get_videos_query(query, access_token, start_date, end_date, total_max_count, max_count=100)